 Getting products back to your warehouse:When a customer returns a purchase, you have options to reduce shipping costs:

 - Free shipping: if you offer to pay the shipping costs for returns, you get to choose which services are used.
-Selecting slower services may save you, as well as implementing scan-based returns so that you don’t take a loss on unused labels.
+Selecting slower services may save you, as well as implementing pay-on-use returns so that you do not take a loss on unused labels.
 Consider free shipping when selling:

 - Lightweight, easy to ship items, as the cost to ship is minimal.